iiag/iiag-legacy/README.md

 Iiag is a game

-Find us on freenode in #iiag.
+Find us on freenode in #iiag, or on reddit.com/r/iiag.

 Dependencies